bab3l/go-netbox/docs/Location.md

 ### NewLocation

-`func NewLocation(id int32, url string, display string, name string, slug string, site BriefSite, created NullableTime, lastUpdated NullableTime, rackCount int32, deviceCount int32, depth int32, ) *Location`
+`func NewLocation(id int32, url string, display string, name string, slug string, site BriefSite, rackCount int32, deviceCount int32, depth int32, ) *Location`

 NewLocation instantiates a new Location object
 This constructor will assign default values to properties that have it defined,